VirgilSecurity/virgil-iotkit/README.md

 <div id='SDK-usage'/>

 ## IoTKit Usage
-After Virgil IoT SDK installation or building it is necessary to do some steps for its successful usage listed below :
+To start working with Virgil IoTKit you have to:
 - specify configuration headers path.
-- provide user implementations.
-You can select default implementations for some of them.
+- provide implementations (you can also use default implementations).

 ### Configuration headers
-There are configuration headers that customize Virigl IoTKit.
-You can provide yours or use standard ones.
-They are stored in **config directory**.
+There are configuration headers that customize Virigl IoTKit, they are stored in **config directory**.
+You can provide your headers or use standard ones.

 It's necessary to add `VIRGIL_IOT_CONFIG_DIRECTORY` variable that points to directory with configuration files.